Fjf/Allen/selections.md

 ## Adding a new selection
 ### Choosing the right directory

-HLT1 selection lines live in the directory  `device/selections/lines` and are grouped into directories based on what type of physics they select.
+HLT1 selection lines live in the directory  `device/selections/lines` and are grouped into directories based on the selection purpose.
 Currently, the following subdirectories exist:
-* alignment
+* calibration (includes alignment)
 * charm
 * inclusive_hadron
 * muon
-* technical
+* monitoring

 If your new selection fits into any of these categories, please add it in the respective directory.
 If not, feel free to create a new one and discuss in your merge request why you believe a new directory is required.